 Ultima is opposed to slavery, trafficking in persons and forced labor in any form.
 We are committed to ensuring there is transparency in our own business and in our approach to tackling modern slavery throughout our supply chains.
 We expect the same high standards from all of our contractors, suppliers and other business partners.

 2. Organisation Structure and Supply Chain

 Ultima is a company based wholly in the United Kingdom providing Information Technology infrastructure solutions to corporate businesses within the UK.
 A small amount of our business is conducted offshore, predominantly (but not limited to) Europe, but this accounts for less than 5% of our revenue.
-We are headquartered in Reading with a second office in London and employ approximately 370 people.
+We are headquartered in Reading and employ approximately 350 people.

 Our offerings include the supply of hardware, vendor software licences and asset management, hardware maintenance, professional services (engineering, consultancy and project management) and managed services (remote monitoring and management of systems, on-site and remote help desks, third line telephone support).

 We use our supply chain to procure hardware for resale to our customers together with vendor software licences; maintenance services; consultancy services; network & communications services and datacentre services.
 We work with reputable UK distribution channels, but from time to time have a requirement to source offshore.
 We appreciate there is an increased risk in the latter case and take additional steps to qualify any foreign suppliers before engagement.

 We endeavour to appoint suppliers that we can trust, respect and that provide transparency.
 We require our suppliers to meet our high expectation of standards and business practices.
 We expect our suppliers to comply with applicable laws and regulations wherever they may operate and in turn to promote and expect similar standards from their own suppliers.

 Our policies relating to Slavery and Human Trafficking are implemented and maintained under the control of our HR and Compliance departments.